The concept of a Realtor rebate and discounting in general has been around for as long as there have been real estate agents.

 Think about it.
 If a small brokerage decides to become a cashback Realtor and openly advertises that it’s willing to give a buyer agent commission refund, won’t the next full commission referral demand the same discount?

-Because traditional brokerages large and small won’t engage in house purchase rebate schemes for the reasons previously discussed, you’re left with a very small number of mom and pop operations that try to lure buyers with the promise of a Realtor kickback through online advertising (i.e. Google Adwords).
+Because traditional brokerages large and small usually don’t engage in rebate activities for the reasons previously discussed, you’re left with a very small number of mom and pop operations that try to lure buyers through online advertising (i.e. Google Adwords).

 Unfortunately for NYC home buyers, getting a Realtor rebate through your typical fly by night cashback Realtor can be a disaster and can drastically hurt your chances of closing.